solacecommunity/spring-solace-leader-election/README.md

 ### Join group ON_READINESS

-The leader group will be joined as soon your application is [ready](https://www.baeldung.com/spring-liveness-readiness-probes).
+The leader group will be joined as soon as your application is [ready](https://www.baeldung.com/spring-liveness-readiness-probes).
-This allows your to run boostrap code like cache loading via [ApplicationRunner](https://reflectoring.io/spring-boot-execute-on-startup/)
+This allows to run bootstrap code like cache loading via [ApplicationRunner](https://reflectoring.io/spring-boot-execute-on-startup/)
 This is useful in combination with the `@LeaderAware` annotation.

 ## Solace specifics

 ### Queues

-For each leader group a solace queue will be provisioned.
-The queue name is "leader." + role It is expected that no messages will pass the queue.
-Messages will raise an exception.
-The queue is only needed for the flow activation trigger.
+A Solace queue is provisioned for each leader group.
+The queue name is "leader." + role.
+A queue is exclusively used for the flow activation trigger.
+No other messages are supposed to pass this queue.
+Any other message apart from the flow activation trigger will lead to an exception.

 ### Timeout

-The fail over timeout is managed in the solace ClientProfile.
+The fail over timeout is managed by the solace ClientProfile.
 (Broker version >= 9.7)

 ```
 broker# show client smf1 detail